hatan09/Crewmate-Revolt/README.md

 # How to use
 1. Require MSSQL (database name: OOP, username: admin@oop_db, pass: Oop123, port: 50631) - remote database, local file save are UNAVAILABLE!
+2. Download and install Java SE 15
-2. Download the CrewmateRevolt.jar file
+3. Download the CrewmateRevolt.jar file
-3. Run!
+4. Run the CrewmateRevolt.jar
+5. Enjoy!

 # How to play
 1. Register